Introduction to Curriculum:

 - Can be greater retention of learning as subject matter takes on a more increasingly personal significance, and progress becomes a means to achieve power.

 - more abstract and complex

 - makes curriculum so comprehensive that it cannot be described in simple terms or short phrases

-Student learns in accordance with his/her purposes and experiences, therefore we must look to a responsive interactive relationship with students to know what they are and are not learning.
-As what students learn is dependent on what they choose to actively perceive, and negotiate with their perceptions to construct meaning, and connect it to their current understandings.
+Students learn in accordance with their purposes and experiences, therefore we must look to a responsive interactive relationship with students to know whether they are or not learning and if so what.
+What students learn is dependent on what they choose to actively perceive and how they are able to perceive and negotiate their perceptions to construct meaning, and connect it to their current understandings.

-These kind of changes, usually based on students' needs, don't truly have have much of a chance for large scale success.
+These kind of changes, usually well meaning and based on students' needs, don't truly have much of a chance for large scale success.
 Yes, there are anecdotal, proof by selective instance kinds of stories, but overall a really significant impact for a curricular change must change the way a majority of the faculty, staff, and students go about learning.